My name is Sheriden and I am a recovering serial monogamist.

 The Guy Who Wants to Pick Your Brain

-He is the guy that challenges your way of thinking and isn't afraid to exchange ideas or motivate you to pursue a passion you didn't think possible.
+He is the guy who challenges your way of thinking and isn't afraid to exchange ideas or motivate you to pursue a passion you didn't think possible.
 He has his shit together and prioritizes the mental connection above all else and whenever you're with him, he makes sure to make love to mind over matter.

-I love the guy that can pick my brain and arouse my mental.
+I love the guy who can pick my brain and arouse my mental.
 You're able to take my time and enjoy the conversations that last for hours about his plans to dominate the world with his different business ventures and ultimately live a life that inspires him as much as the dollar signs.
-Likewise, the debates your different perspectives spur on politics, black culture, and male and female dynamics over glasses of red wine prove to be the only stimulation you need.
+Likewise, the debates your different perspectives spur on politics, Black culture, and male and female dynamics over glasses of red wine prove to be the only stimulation you need.

 The Guy Who Can Meet You on a Creative Tip

-He is the guy that knows where to indulge in the best local live shows and the guy that doesn't mind accompanying you as your plus-one to art exhibit openings because he had his eye on the Eventbrite ticket too.
+He is the guy who knows where to indulge in the best local live shows and the guy who doesn't mind accompanying you as your plus-one to art exhibit openings because he had his eye on the Eventbrite ticket too.
 He likes mid-afternoon trips to the museum on Sundays, listening to Solange on vinyl, and has an appreciation for all things artistic – especially taking pictures of graffiti and murals around the city.
 He's all about opening your eyes to the beauty of things.

-I love a guy that can match me in my for-pleasure reading and that he has an affinity for poetry, admiring the way they are strung together and the cadence they create.
+I love a guy who can match me in my for-pleasure reading and that he has an affinity for poetry, admiring the way they are strung together and the cadence they create.
 As a creative, he will appreciate what your creative side brings to the design of things and encourage you to pursue your art and hone your talents, without having the slightest idea how erotic an act it is that he cares to understand you so intimately.

 Get you a bae that does something for your spirit by meeting you on your wavelength in such a way.